maziac/dezogif/documentation/Design.md

 When a joy port is used for UART the problem is the conflict with the joystick.
 A game would usually initialize the use for a joystick, i.e. cutting off the communication with the PC.
 When this happens the ZX Next transmits endless zeroes to the PC.
-Therefore the DZRP protocal was extended by one byte which is sent as first byte of a message (only in direction from ZX Next to PC).
+Therefore the DZRP protocol was extended by one byte which is sent as first byte of a message (only in direction from ZX Next to PC).
 This is the MESSAGE_START_BYTE (0xA5).
 DeZog will wait on this byte before it recognizes messages coming from the Next.